jannacylee/jannacylee/README.md

 I'm a full-stack product designer who likes to code fun things!
 I love good storytelling, intentional visuals, and user autonomy + transparency.

-🔭 Currently working on freelance web projects 🌎, exploring motion design 💃, building games in unity 👾, and the embracing joys of life 🌱
+🔭 Currently working on freelance web projects 🌎, exploring motion design 💃, building games in unity 👾, and embracing the joys of life (aka my cat) 🌱

 Feel free to reach out to me at JannaLee2025@u.northwestern.edu